cdown/sshrc/README.md

     foo
     > I work with tmux, too

 Note the need for -L in the tmux alias.
 Tmux inherits its environment from the shell that starts tmux.
 You'll need to run your own server, which will load off the SHELL=bashsshrc executable.
 Be careful not to start the first shell on a regular tmux server (as long as `tmux ls` is nonempty you're okay) without running `unset SHELL`.
-Otherwise your server's coinhabitants will get your configurations in their own shells.
+Otherwise your server's coinhabitants will get your configurations in their own tmux shells.